MIRAGE: Online LLM Simulation for Microservice Dependency Testing: Approach and Experimental Setup

 \subsection{Benchmark Systems}

 Table~\ref{tab:benchmarks} summarizes the three benchmark systems.
 The \emph{Demo} system is a custom four-service application (order, inventory, payment, shipping) designed with intentionally tricky patterns: optimistic locking with version conflicts (inventory), token lifecycle with expiration and refresh (payment), async polling with status transitions (shipping), and saga orchestration with compensating actions (order).
-We use this system as a controlled stress test where all approaches can be compared under identical conditions.
+Its most important property is that it is original and unpublished, so it appears in \emph{no} model's training data: white-box fidelity on Demo therefore cannot be explained by memorization of public code, unlike the two community benchmarks below.
+We use it as a controlled, contamination-free stress test where all approaches are compared under identical conditions.

 \emph{Online Boutique}~\cite{onlineboutique2023} is Google's microservice demo application with 11 services written in Go, C\#, Node.js, and Python.
 We target 6 dependency services (product catalog, cart, currency, shipping, email, payment) called by the checkout and frontend services.
 Key behaviors include multi-step checkout (8 chained service calls), credit card validation with type-specific rejection, and EUR-hub currency conversion with floor rounding.